mmlacak/crochess/docs/source/test.rst

     Okay, this is getting out of hand.

-External reference, see  :ref:`lbl-terms-abbreviations-glossary`, and :ref:`lbl-libcrochess-library-footnotes`.
+External reference, see  :ref:`lbl-libcc-terms-abbreviations-glossary`, and :ref:`lbl-libcc-libcrochess-library-footnotes`.

 .. todo::